Why COVID-19 Vaccines Are Safe and Effective

-So far, children have not been a part of the clinical trials for the COVID-19 vaccines.
-The Pfizer vaccine can be given to children over the age of 16 through an emergency use authorization.
-Children are not a part of the phased allocation and distribution of the vaccines currently, please see the CDC's website for the latest policies.
+The Pfizer vaccine can be given to children age 5 and over through an emergency use authorization.
+Learn more about vaccines for children age 5-11 and please see the CDC's website for the latest policies.

 What is In the COVID-19 Vaccines?

 The Pfizer and Moderna vaccines are what are known as mRNA vaccines, meaning they contain a chemical that is in our own bodies, and just a piece of what mimics the COVID-19 virus, so it cannot cause COVID-19 in your body.
 Dr. Mehta said this is a protein, wrapped in a fat-layer known as a lipid layer.
 The other ingredients include potassium, sucrose, salts and other ingredients to stabilize the molecule.
 COVID-19 vaccines will not alter your DNA.
 Dr. Mehta encourages anyone to look up the full ingredient lists on Pfizer and Moderna's websites.